bw-tech/NER-Social-Media-Data/README.markdown

 # Named-Entity Recognition on Social Media Data

-This project was created to compare multiple methods of named-entity recognition on social media data.
-In particular we utilized twitter tweet data.
+This project was created to compare multiple methods of named-entity recognition on social media data (twitter tweets).
 However, it is possible to also utilize the existing models on other forms of text.

 ## Methods
 1. Bi-directional LSTM model